 When you speak you are affecting people.
-A few simple words can motivate an almostloser to win a competition or make a guaranteed winner give up.
+A few simple words can motivate an almost-loser to win a competition or make a guaranteed winner give up.

 The act of speech actually creates powerful energy that can pass through dozens of people, affecting all of them and especially the person to whom you spoke.
 Unlike a light bulb or a machine that loses its power when it is unplugged, the words we speak can keep giving off their positive or negative energy long after we stop speaking.
-When we speak to another person, the impact our words have on him or her can last a lifetime.
+When we speak to another person, the impact that our words have on him or her can last a lifetime.

 Words are by far the most powerful tool we own.
 They can build people or destroy them.

 To Do

-Each day this week, use your words in a positive way during lunch or recess.
-Find something nice to say to someone, and try to notice how it makes him feel.
+Each day this week, be sure to use your words in a positive way during lunch or recess.
+Find something nice to say to someone, and try to notice how it seems to make her feel.

-To Do

 Objective: Students will practice using their power of speech in a positive way.

 WEEK 2 OBJECTIVE: